-- (i) The family is under a valid contract for participation in a Family Self-Sufficiency Program; or - (ii) The family is receiving earned income disallowance, and application of the disallowance places the family below the over-income threshold.
+(i) The family is under a valid contract for participation in a Family Self-Sufficiency Program; or of the disallowance places the family below the over-income threshold.
 Any family over income, and does not meet either of the criteria (i) or (ii) above will be issued a 30-day notice to vacate.
 If the family fails to comply with the notice to vacate, RRHA may initiate lease termination procedures.